• Home

 Kali Santaraṇa Upaniṣad of Krishna Yajur Veda

-2. These sixteen names (words) are destructive of the evil effects of Kali.
+These sixteen names (words) are destructive of the evil effects of Kali Yuga.
 No better means than this is to be seen in all the Vedas.
-These (sixteen names) destroy the Avarana (or the centripetal force which produces the sense of individuality) of Jiva surrounded by the sixteen Kalas (rays).
-Then like the sphere of the sun which shines fully after the clouds (screening it) disperse, Parabrahman (alone) shines."
+These (sixteen names) destroy the avarana (or the centripetal force which produces the sense of individuality) of jiva surrounded by the sixteen kalas (rays).
+Then like the sphere of the sun which shines fully after the clouds (screening it) disperse, ParaBrahman (alone) shines."

-Whoever utters three and a half Crores (or thirty-five millions) times this Mantra composed of sixteen names (or words) crosses the sin of the murder of a Brahmana.
+Whoever utters three and a half Crores (or thirty-five millions) times this mantra composed of sixteen names is absolved of the karmic sin of the murder of a brahmana.
 He becomes purified from the sin of the theft of gold.
 He becomes purified from the sin of cohabitation with a woman of low caste.
-He is purified from the sins of wrong done to Pitris, Devas and men.
-Having given up all Dharmas, he becomes freed at once from all sins.
-He is at once released from all bondage.
+He is purified from the sins of wrong done to pitris, devas and men.
+Having given up all dharmas, he becomes freed at once from all karmic sins.
+He is at released from all material bondage.

 Jai Śrī Kṛṣṇa!
 Hari Om Tat Sat